dotnet/runtime/src/tests/Interop/Swift/README.md

  - Non-mutating methods on value types: self may fit in one or more registers, else passed indirectly
  - Thick closures, i.e. closures requiring a context: the closure context

 Error handling is also handled through registers, so the caller needs to check for errors and throw if necessary.
-Similarly, the calling convention allows a function to return value types that are not opaque through a combination of registers if those values fit within the size and alignment constraints of the register.
+Similarly, the async context is handled through a register which contains a pointer to an object with information about the current state of the asynchronous operation.
 More details available at https://github.com/apple/swift/blob/main/docs/ABI/CallConvSummary.rst.

 ### Name mangling